debbysa/service-dtone/README.md

     IdebitandCreditPartyIdentifier,
 } = require("service-dtone");

-// config your domain_url, api_key, and api_secret
+// config your domain_url, api_key, and api_secret to access DTOne
 const config = new Config(
-    "the domain_url",
+    "domain_url",
     "username or api_key",
     "password or api_secret")